 We are right in the middle of fall hunting seasons.
 I hope everyone is enjoying their hunts and the time afield.
 Good luck to everyone out there!

 The 2017 CCAA Reelfoot Working Call Contest was held October 7th.
 Alan Whitson's acrylic call took top honors as the Best of Show.
 Top results were: Metal Reed division: 1st- Bear Lyle, 2nd- Ryan Roosa.
 Wood division: 1st- Ron Gould, 2nd- Jon Riggle.
 Acrylic division: 1st- Alan Whitson, 2nd- Travis Bone.
 Open division: 1st- Rob Zuttermeister, 2nd- Alan Whitson.
 Full contest results and pictures will be in the next newsletter.

 If you haven't heard, CCAA member Gary Chambers discovered the location of the grave site of Charles Grubbs (1848-1933).
-The site is an unmarked grave, so Gary is leading an effort to procure a memorial to mark the resting place of this pioneer in the duck call world.
-Let's all pitch in and help Gary on his quest.
-If you would like to contribute to the efforts, Gary has a GoFundMe campaign launched here:
+The site is an unmarked grave, so Gary lead up and effort to procure a memorial to mark the resting place of this pioneer in the duck call world.
+Gary did a wonderful job with the project, and a picture of the memorial marker will be in the next newsletter.

 It's time to start working on articles for the December edition of the newsletter.
 If you would like to submit an article or some pictures to be in this newsletter, fill out the following form and it will be received by our Editor Eric Nelson. submit article link